 When I am on vacation I enjoy those 3 things above in that order.
 That’s why I want to make sure that you do too.
 Enjoy the best eateries by the Vatican after your visit and also the best rooftop bars by the Vatican.

-Now that you have settled your hunger and your thirst, click on the link to see all of our amazing Vatican tours that visit the Raphael Rooms.
+Now that you have settled your hunger and your thirst, click on the link to see all of our amazing Vatican tours that visit the Pio Clementino Musuem.

 History of Pio Clementino

-This area was created for the first time in 1771 by Pope Clement XIV, who acquired different collections from some Italian families and was in need of a bigger space to display them all.
-After a former display of all the works acquired though, Pope Clement’s successor, Pope Pio VI, decided to modify and improve the space by adding some monumental entrances to the complex.
+Pope Clement XIV created these rooms for the first time in 1771.
+He previously acquired different collections from some Italian families and needed more space to display them all.
+However, Pope Clement’s successor, Pope Pio VI, decided to modify and improve the space by adding some monumental entrances to the complex.

-The total space today is made up of twelve different rooms where priceless artworks are showcased.
-Also, the name of the museum “Pio Clementino” comes from the two popes that worked the most on its realization.
+The total space today contains twelve different rooms that showcase priceless works of art.
+As you can imagine, the name of the museum “Pio Clementino” derives from the two popes.

 The Apoxyomenos Room